 After lengthy negotiations, the LIBE Committee responsible for the ePrivacy Regulation in the EU Parliament votes on the draft.
 Much to the surprise of the online industry, the draft, virtually unchanged, is adopted by the EU Parliament one week later.
 At the same time, the EU Council also discusses the draft in a working group.
 Member States are invited to submit their opinions by 14 August 2017.

-2018: Trialogue negotiations between the Commission, Parliament and the Council
+2018 and 2019: Trialogue negotiations between the Commission, Parliament and the Council

 With the adoption of the draft by the EU Parliament, the mandate for the next procedural step - the EU Parliament's negotiations with the EU Council - is given.